kitbur/kitbur.github.io/content/projects/archivists-folio.md

   - "Jekyll"
 ---

 Archivist's Folio is a bespoke digital gallery commissioned by a client to be a sleek, modern, and fully responsive showcase for their work.
+The repository is private due to proprietary code.

 The project's core challenge was to balance two high-priority goals: delivering a visually-rich, exceptionally performant experience for visitors, while simultaneously providing the artist with a completely frictionless system to manage their own content.